 Compression Sock Fitting

 It is estimated that 2 to 2.5 million Canadians have varicose veins.
-There are many factors that increase your chances of developing varicose veins; pregnancy, obesity, genetics and age.
+Many factors increase your chances of developing varicose veins; pregnancy, obesity, genetics, and age.
 Detecting the need for compression socks before developing symptoms may delay varicose veins or even prevent them entirely.

 Anyone on their feet for more than 4 hours a day should be in a pair of compression socks.
 When standing for a long period of time, fluid in the legs has a harder time working against gravity and working its way back up through the circulatory system.
 Swollen feet are caused by this fluid unable to push back against gravity and pump back to the heart.
 That’s where compression socks come in.